amiri-jawher/Version-Control-with-Git/README.md

 # Version-Control-with-Git
-This repository give Pro notes in git
+This repository provides pro tips on Git.